 - This is a playful breed that will be more than happy fetching the ball or playing tag with the children.

-- Your Maltipoo will, with the right training, become a friendly and loyal dog, and if you socialise from an early age, one that also enjoys the company of other pets and people.
+- With the right training, become a friendly and loyal dog, and if you socialise from an early age, one that also enjoys the company of other pets and people.

 - This is a dog that, because it is not on the large side, will happily live in a smaller apartment or home